How to Come Out on Top as a Content Creator

 Creative Segments at Higher Risk

-While all segments of the creative industry face negotiating challenges, the list of segments are particularly vulnerable:
+While all segments of the creative industry face negotiating challenges, the list of segments is particularly vulnerable:

 • Music Industry: Musicians, songwriters, and composers often grapple with complex contracts from record labels, publishers, and streaming platforms.
 In 2023 there were more than 7 trillion music streams a 33.7% increase from the prior year.
 The rise of streaming services such as Spotify, Apple Music, etc has created opportunities for artists and creators of which there are 11 million.
 Despite the $9 billion paid in royalties in 2023 by Spotify concerns on equitable economics across all streaming platforms remain an ongoing issue.